pontus/LocalEGA/docs/connection.rst

 between Central EGA and any Local EGAs.
 Central EGA's messages are JSON-formatted.

-When a ``Submission Inbox`` sends a message to CentralEGA it contanins the
+When a ``Submission Inbox`` sends a message to CentralEGA it contains the
 following:

 .. code-block:: javascript